FrosSky/Chevstrap/README.md

 ## F.A.Q

+#### Q: Is this a malware?

+A: No, it's not a malware.
+The source code is viewable to all, so anyone can verify that it doesn’t do anything harmful.
+If anything was detected, that’s a false positive.
+Just make sure you’re downloading it from an official or trusted source

 #### Q: Can I get banned for using Chevstrap?

 A: No, it shouldn't.
 Chevstrap doesn't interact with the Roblox client and does not modify roblox client